-Step 2: Check the rights of the created folder and files.
+Step 2: Check the rights of the newly created folder and files.
 If you used a web tool like CPanel to upload it and unpack the archive, it should be OK but if you uploaded it as root for Linux or Administrator for Windows, you might need to change the rights in order to allow the Webserver user to write to the shortpixel-web folder.

-For Linux just run the command
+For *nix OS-es (eg. Linux, Unix, Mac) just run the command

-sudo chown -R www-data:www-data shortpixel-web
+sudo chown -R www-data:www-data shortpixel-web which will set the correct owner.

 In order to optimize images and PDFs with ShortPixel Website Optimizer, you need to have an API Key.
 If you don't have one yet, you can request one for free in our Sign-up page.
 After you have your API Key, follow these simple steps to optimize your images and PDFs: